YogaGrit Fitness & Wellness Blog USA Logo

 • Head/neck in alignment with the spine (i.e., no head drop)

-• Draw in the belly tight until the glutes and thighs fully engage (i.e., tension)
+• Draw in your belly tight until the glutes and thighs fully engage (think, tension)

 • Keep Abs, Glutes, Quads engaged; Feet flexed and perpendicular to the ground